Boom22545/Seraph-OpenSource/README.md

 To edit join / leave messages, go to Bedwars.java!
 Credits: Dooger, Kay

-For a actively developed version of Seraph, Join our discord: https://discord.gg/8GZJxVX
+For an actively developed version of Seraph, Join our discord: https://discord.gg/8GZJxVX

 Currently fully supports